srevn/kqexec/README.md

 - `%b` : Base path of the watch from the config
 - `%w` : Name of the watch from the config
 - `%r` : Event path relative to the watch path
-- `%l` : List of items (basenames) changed
+- `%l` : Newline-separated list of changed item basenames
-- `%L` : List of items changed (newline-separated)
+- `%L` : Newline-separated list of changed item full paths
-- `%s` : Size of the file in bytes (recursive for directories)
+- `%h` : Size of the file in bytes (recursive for directories)
-- `%S` : Human-readable size (e.g., 1.2M, 512K)
+- `%H` : Human-readable size (e.g., 1.2M, 512K)
 - `%t` : Time of the event (format: YYYY-MM-DD HH:MM:SS)
 - `%u` : User who triggered the event
 - `%e` : Event type which occurred
-- `%x` : Exclusion patterns as comma-separated list (e.g., '*.txt','dir3','dir4')
+- `%x` : Exclusion patterns as a comma-separated list of single-quoted strings (e.g., `'*.txt','dir3','dir4'`)

-**Note**: Placeholders marked with *[directory watches only]* require filesystem snapshots to track changes.
-These placeholders automatically enable snapshot functionality for directory watches.

 ### Array Template Placeholders

-For advanced formatting of array data, you can use template placeholders that apply a format string to each array element:
+For advanced formatting of array data, you can use template placeholders that apply a format string to each array element.
+The items in the expanded list are space-separated.

 **Syntax**: `%[array_name:template]`